Team6479/in-n-out-specs/moments.md

 ### Illegal Moments
 Moments that follow the above structure but contain illegal or otherwise bad data must be added to the Timeline.
 However, they must be ignored when building an Instant.

+If `data` is of the incorrect type or otherwise does not meet the Event's specifications, the Moment in question will be considered Illegal.

 Unless stated otherwise, all Moments are considered Illegal if the Actor or Character references an Entity which does not exist, or if they do not strictly follow the particular Event's Data format.